 If you reach a point where you want to save the path for later analysis, click the Save button.
 This will save the definition of the analysis including all nodes you have drilled into.
 Please note, the next time you open the path, new data will be included in the analysis, so numbers could change.

-- Saved Queries - Here you will find all paths that you have previously saved for the selected dataset.
+- Saved Queries - Here you will find all paths that you have previously saved for the selected app.
 Selecting a query from the list will retrieve that path analysis and run the query on the current data.